-Thank you for participating in the Health Professional Shortage Area (HPSA) Primary Care, Dental and Mental Health Survey.
+Thank you for participating in the Health Professional Shortage Area (HPSA) and Maternal Care Target Area (MCTA) Survey.

-For those responding on behalf of several physicians, the survey will allow one entry at a time.
+For those responding on behalf of several providers, the survey will allow one entry at a time.
 However, you will not have to exit the survey to enter another.
-If the physician or dentist is providing services at multiple locations, each location requires its own entry.
+If the physician, dentist or certified nurse midwife is providing services at multiple locations, each location requires its own entry.
 To return to a prior page select the "Back" button at the bottom of each survey page; do not use your browser's back button.
 Selecting "Submit" will record your data and “loop” back to the beginning for those who are responding for more than one provider.
 If you are complete, you can end the session, after selecting Submit, by exiting the browser.

 For HPSA purposes only, the federal guidelines define a "primary care” professional as a non-federal* physician with an active doctor of medicine (M.D.) or doctor of osteopathic medicine (D.O.) credential who provides direct patient care in one or more of the following primary care specialty areas: